lbl-srg/obc/specification/source/cdl.rst

 * The connector ``BooleanInput`` and ``BooleanOutput`` are digital input and output.

 The vendor annotation ``__cdl(generatePointlist=true)`` in class level specifies whether to generate point list of the sequence.
-It allows that a sequence do not generate the point list in the case when it is used for composing other sequence so it does not connect externally.
+It allows a sequence to not generate the point list in the case when it is used for composing other sequence so it does not connect externally.
 The vendor annotation ``__cdl(controlPoint=true, hardwired=false)`` of each connector specifies if the connector is a control point and if it is a